redcode/Z80/README.md

 **Parameters**
 `context` → A pointer to the calling emulator instance.
-`address` → The number of the I/O port to write.
+`address` → The number of the I/O port.
 `value` → The value to write.

 #### `int_data`